ctb/pony-build/README.txt

 The command: ::

-   python bin/run-server <shelve filename> <port>
+   python bin/run-qx-server <shelve filename> <port>

-will run the default 'simple' pony-build server on the given port, reading & writing from the shelve database in 'filename'.
+will run the Quixote-baesd pony-build Web app on the given port, reading & writing from the shelve database in 'filename'.

 For example, ::

-   python bin/run-server test.db 8080
+   python bin/run-qx-server test.db 8080

 will run a server that can be accessed on http://localhost:8080/.
 This server will report on whatever results are sent to it by the client (see below), based on the package name ('name', below).

+You can also run a more basic server, 'bin/run-server', if you want;
+it's serves as a good example of how to swap Web UIs around within pony-build, but otherwise it's crappy and out of date ;).

 See 'architecture, and extending pony-build', below.